 And the E is also more or less a twin of the Pro-Ject Primary deck that we handed five stars early last year.

 Like most twins, there are a few key differences that set the two apart.
 The Primary E’s power supply is built into the deck rather than the plug; it is only available in black rather than the Primary’s red or white options; and it costs a little less than the original model.

 So with the Primary due to continue for only a short period longer, how does its successor measure up?

 The Primary E has a familiar look, from the 22cm tonearm and Ortofon MM cartridge to the effortless set-up of the near-plug-and-play design.

 As you might expect from a similarly specified machine, the Primary E has an entertainingly musical performance akin to the Primary’s, too.

-While our sonic expectations are rightfully tempered for a £150 turntable, the Primary E’s priority seems to be entertainment.
+While our sonic expectations are rightfully tempered for a turntable at this price, the Primary E’s priority seems to be entertainment.

 Sure, there are glimpses of dynamic insight and subtlety to its presentation, but it doesn’t try to walk before it can run.

 The Primary E confidently nails the basics, from an even tonal balance to a delivery that’s clear and clean and spacious enough to keep things coherent.